-A conceptual site plan prepared by RGA has been provided to our office by the client.
-Based on this plan, the subject site will be developed with two (2) new industrial buildings.
-The new buildings will be located in the western and eastern areas of the site and will have footprints of $68,825\pm$ and $94,935\pm$ ft2.
-Each of the buildings will also include a $3,750\pm$ ft2 mezzanine.
-Dockhigh doors will be constructed along portions of at least one building wall for each of the buildings.
-The proposed buildings are expected to be surrounded by AC pavements in the parking and drive areas, PCC pavements in the loading dock areas, and concrete flatwork and landscaped planters throughout the site.
+Based on this plan, the overall site will be developed with four (4) industrial buildings (identified as Buildings 1 through 4) ranging from 69,180 to $186,200\pm$ ft2 in size.
+Dock-high doors will be constructed along portions of at least one building wall for each of the buildings.
+The buildings are expected to be surrounded by AC pavements in the parking and drive areas, PCC pavements in the truck court areas, and limited areas of concrete flatwork and landscaped planters throughout.